 This museum opened in November 2016 and is named after Jan Shrem and his wife Maria Manetti who in 2011 donated $10 million towards funding the museum.
 Margrit Mondavi also donated $2 million to the museum and in tribute to the Mondavi’s, the lobby is named the Robert and Margrit Mondavi Lobby.

 The art collection at UC Davis was established in 1964 and today contains more than 5,000 objects with a focus on Old Master Prints, East Asian Prints, Ceramics and art produced by UC Davis Faculty (current and previous) and Alumni.
 This 50,000 square foot museum is easily seen by drivers usually whizzing by on the next door 80 freeway (but also often stuck in traffic).
 The museum rotates collections typically every 2-6 months in one of two rooms – often closing for a period of several weeks in between installations.
 Also, one room contains art from the permanent collection.
 In 2016, former UC Davis professor and world renown painter, Wayne Thiebaud donated several of his paintings to the museum.
 Wayne began teaching at UC Davis as an assistant professor in 1960 and continued to teach on campus until 1991.
-As of 2019 he is 98 years old.
+Thiebaud died in 2021 at 101 years young.

 Several outdoor pieces of art are located near or next to the museum including works donated by other Napa Valley based vintners, Donald Hess of Hess Collection and Craig and Kathryn Hall of Hall Wines.
 Plenty of parking is located on site including a surrounding open-air lot as well as a nearby parking garage.
 Some 2-hour coin metered spaces are also available.
 From the southern edge of the parking lot look south at the bank below the railroad tracks during a number of our visits to campus and parking here, we have always seen what look like gophers chirping at each other – sometimes standing vertical in front of large holes dug into the embankment!